 The SUMM Project is a five-year, Global Affairs Canada funded project that launched in April 2016.
-The ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s MoMP at operational and strategic levels.
-The Project includes four Strategic Outcomes in order to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia, the Project aims to:
+The Project’s ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s MoMP at operational and strategic levels.
+The Project includes four Strategic Outcomes in order to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia.